pjamieso/fhirokta/README.md

 We have now completed all the server configurations for using OAuth2.0 in the IRIS FHIR Accelerator Service and with OKTA.

-## Basic client Okata Auth APP Framework
+## Basic Client Okata Auth APP Framework

 The Oktaauthdemo is a simple Angular application with two HTTP services, a Patient and an Observation Service.
 If there was no need for security these services would retrieve patient and observation information (using a simple HTTP FHIR request) and would display the results in their respective Patients and Observations components.
 However, we will use **Okta guards** to make the services inaccessible if the user is not logged in.
 You can see the angular routes and components below.
 Notice that the &#39;PatientsComponent&#39; and the &#39;ObservationsComponent&#39; are protected by OktaAuthGuards.